NTNM-Nguyen/Delayed-Order-Fulfillment-Analysis/README.md

   <img width="402" height="182" alt="Warehouse" src="https://github.com/user-attachments/assets/89a14f3d-fa2b-4f40-9cd2-8570454fd87e" />
  | <img width="393" height="182" alt="EDC" src="https://github.com/user-attachments/assets/59a9b851-089f-4f9b-93fb-db7865304136" />

-- EDC handled 63% of all shipments.
+- EDC handled the majority (63%) of all shipments with 2M in volume, 26% of which is delayed driven by non-focus OpCos.
-- EDC’s outbound performance varied by destination:
-  - France: 15% delayed
-  - Italy: 72% delayed
-  - Spain/UK: ~65% delayed
+- EDC’s outbound performance varied by destination.
+While EDC has an effective cooperation with French with the highest volume of 1M shipments and low delay rate of 15%, other non-focus OpCOs experience poor delivery SLAs with 72% delayed for Italy, ~65% delayed for Spain and UK
 - EDC overload correlated with high outbound volume in July–September.

 ---